mozsearch/mozsearch/README.md

 ### Once vagrant up has started...

-The last step will take some time (10 or 15 minutes on a fast laptop) to download a lot of dependencies and build some tools locally.
-After the command completes, ssh into the VM as follows.
+The last step will take some time (10 or 15 minutes on a fast laptop) to download a lot of dependencies and build some tools locally.  **Note that this step can fail!**  Say, if you're at a Mozilla All-Hands and the network isn't exceedingly reliable.
+In particular, if you are seeing errors related to host resolution and you have access to a VPN, it may be advisable to connect to the VPN.

+A successful provisioning run will end with `default: + chmod +x update.sh`.

+In the event of failure you will want to run
+`vagrant up --provision` in order to re-trigger the provisioning steps which are idempotent (although could be further optimized).
+In the worst case, you can run `vagrant destroy` to completely delete the VM and then run `vagrant up` again to re-create it.
+The base image gets cached on your system, so you'll save ~1GB of download, but all the Ubuntu package installation will be re-done.

+After `vagrant up` completes, ssh into the VM as follows.
 From this point onward, all commands should be executed inside the VM.

 ```